Return To Middle School In 'PEN15': Creators Say 'It's All About Survival'

 (LAUGHTER)

-KONKLE: But it came from who I really am and always will be, which is, you know - there's a good and bad to it.
-And I think as I got older, yeah, I just learned that I - I'm going to keep some of those things to myself.
-I'm going to adjust how - where I put my paper so you don't cheat off my paper, but I'm not going to tell you not to.
+KONKLE: But it came from who I really am and always will be, which is, you know - there is a good and bad to it, you know?

-KONKLE: Things like that.
-You just learn to cope a little bit more.
-But I definitely - I can be, like, delusionally (ph) optimistic, and that can be good and bad.
-And so that's just still with me, you know?

 ERSKINE: Yeah.